AI-Studios-Deerwalk/Report-Sage/backend/QUICK_SETUP.md

 - OTP codes are logged to console
 - API returns `email_sent: false`
 - All functionality works except actual email sending
+- **Note**: You can still configure email settings through the admin interface, and the system will automatically use them when available

 ## 🎯 How to Test